prebid/prebid.github.io/dev-docs/bidders/triplelift_native.md

 ---

 {: .alert.alert-info :}
+This is a Prebid Server adapter for running component native only.
+For the standard Prebid JS Triplelift bid adapter, see the "Triplelift" bidder.
+If you are interested in running component native via Prebid JS, please contact us at prebid@triplelift.com.

+{: .alert.alert-info :}
 The Triplelift Prebid Server bidding adapter and user sync endpoint require setup before beginning.
 Please contact us at prebid@triplelift.com.

-This is a Prebid Server adapter for running component native only.
-For the standard Prebid JS Triplelift bid adapter, see the "Triplelift" bidder.

 ### Table of Contents